tanftw/get-facebook-likes/README.md

 **Order Posts By Likes**

-Most favourited part is here.
+The most favourited part is here.
 You can order post by Facebook Likes/Shares/Comments or total of them.
 This is the example:

 ```
 $args = [